PDS Course Listing

 - 204* - Team Communication Strategies: This four-hour, activity-based training session will help you identify and understand your communication style, learn how to improve communication and teamwork among staff, learn how to clarify responsibilities, run productive team meetings, relay progress reports to a team and celebrate successes.
 This course is a must for all Transportation Managers.

 - 205* - Managing the Media: Basic principles for managing the media ranging from what is news and the importance of working with the media to media interaction guidelines.
-This informative course will provide the basic skills needed to successfully prepare for interacting with the media.
+This informative four-hour course will provide the basic skills needed to successfully prepare for interacting with the media.

 - 208* - Parent, Administrator, Board and Public Outreach: This four-hour class gives tips on working with the media, school staff, community groups and parents to promote understanding of student transportation issues and needs.
 Learn how to identify problems and develop appropriate messaging using both time-tested and innovative mediums.
 This is a valuable course for transportation managers who want to strengthen community relations.